realXtend/doc/arch_article/simple.rst

-Simulations have long demonstrated that avatars and geography are not always required -- the open source Celestia universe simulator (http://www.shatters.net/celestia) let’s users view 100,000 stars but does not have any hardcoded land or sky.
+Simulations have long demonstrated that avatars and geography are not always required -- the open source Celestia universe simulator (http://www.shatters.net/celestia) lets users view 100,000 stars but does not have any hardcoded land or sky.
 Nor are we the first to propose a generic component model for virtual world base architectures.
 For example, the NPSNET-V system is a minimal